hfilosa/boiStory3/README.md

 3. Test if nginx works with: sudo nginx -t
 4. Restart nginx server: sudo service nginx restart

+##A NOTE ON PORTS:
+1. The server is configured to run on port 8002
+2. If port 8002 is taken, simply change the port in announcement_server to a free port
+3. After completing step 2, change the port number at the bottom of the app.py file

 ##Add domain to droplet networking
 1. Add stuy.announce.ro as an A record for the droplet with the IP being the server